Nettakrim/Souper-Secret-Settings/ResourcepackGuide/AddingShaders.md

 }
 ```

-it should blur the sobel slightly horizontally, creating 6-7 pixel wide lines
+it will blur the sobel slightly horizontally, creating 6-7 pixel wide lines

 ![](bug.png)

-Hmm that doesnt look good, but wait, pressing f1 fixes it?
+Hmm, that doesn't look good, but wait, pressing f1 fixes it?

 ![](bugfixf1.png)

-Lucky for you, i have already suffered through figuring out what the problem here is, and the soloution is simple, if mysterious!
+Lucky for you, I have already suffered through figuring out what the problem here is, and the solution is simple, if mysterious!

 Simply make sure the final pass is a blit, and everything fixes itself